kandoan/SaliensAuto/README.md

 If you want to automate 24/24 without keeping your PC on 24/24, read far below in the *Heroku* section.
 Quite complicated though.
 # Features
 * No web browser needed.
-Since this is a **Java** program, **not JavaSCRIPT**.
-It'll run as a standalone program which cost less resource than javascript's version.
-Because no browser means no images, assests, sounds... need to be loaded.
+Means less resources used and your PC will run faster.
-* Easier to install.
-I think?
-At least I'm sure it's easier than the PHP's one.
-You just have to install Java which is pretty common nowaday so some of you may have already installed it anyway (especially those minecraft players).
-With java installed, you can easily open this program by just opening a file I included in the download.
+* Easy to install.
+Since Java is so common nowaday.
+Some of you might have installed Java already (especially those minecraft players).
-* Pretty much has the same features as other's automation. **Auto join zone/planet, auto repeat, auto kill, invincibility, always max points,...**
+* Pretty much has the same features as other's automation. **Auto join zone/planet, auto repeat, auto kill, invincibility, always max points, focus specific planet/zone...**
-* 2 mode to search for zone/planet.
+* 3 mode to search for zone/planet.
-* - First mode is to search for planet with the most captured rate so you can hop in and spend as much time in those planets to have more chance winning the games before the plannet closed
+  - A mode to search for planet with the closest completion (most captured rate) to let you finish of planets to let new planets appear.
-* - Second mode is to aggressive search for planet with the most XP return (most higher difficulty zone).
-With this, you'll level up quicker since it'll always automatically join a planet/zone with highest difficulty possible (hard difficulty).
+  - Another mode to aggressive search for planet with the most XP return (most higher difficulty zones).
+Use this mode to get the most XP.
+  - And another mode to focus on specific planet/zone.
+Pretty much explained itselft.
+Use this when you want to play in specific planet or zone.

 # Download
 Go here: https://github.com/KickVN/SaliensAuto/releases